Hassan Jallow speaks on...

 Well, it’s, it’s been a difficult and long process here over a decade now, and a lot of time and a lot of money also has gone into it.
 But it’s been worth, it’s been worth the effort.
 People have been held to account whom it would have been difficult to, if not impossible in earlier times to, to, to bring before a court of law.
 A lot of law has been created or clarified by the judges, substantive law to procedural law.

-We’ve had a lot of experience too in, in investigations and trial management, management of witnesses, et cetera and organizational issues, et cetera.
+We’ve had a lot of experience too in investigations and trial management, management of witnesses, et cetera and organizational issues, et cetera.
 And all of this could be, would be beneficial I think for the, for the future if such a similar exercise was to be engaged in.

-There are many lessons also to, to learn from this but I think the, the greatest lesson is that the process of accountability is feasible.
+There are many lessons also to, to learn from this but I think the, the greatest lesson is that the, the process of accountability is feasible.
 It can be done despite the challenges, despite the difficulties.

 The process of accountability at the international level is, is feasible and that it al-, it’s also necessary to do it.
-It’s also necessary to do it in order to, to ensure that you have justice and also to ensure that you have peace in these communities.
+It’s also necessary to do it in order to, to ensure that you have justice and also to ensure that you have peace in, in these communities.

 BF: And for yourself personally, as you think about your experiences here, is there anything about that you would like to share?

-I think it just, it’s, it strengthens my faith in the law, but also beyond the law it strengthens my faith.
-You know, in, in, as I said, in the need for going back and strengthening those basic values of peace, of love, of good neighborliness, of justice between people, of respect for, for the rights of others.
+I think it just, it’s, it strengthens my faith in the law, but also beyond the law it strengthens my faith, you know, in, in, as I said, in the need for going back and strengthening those basic values of peace, of love, of good neighborliness, of justice between people, of respect for, for the rights of others.

 If you have those things, if everybody works towards those it’s probably inconceivable than you could have a tragedy such as happened in Rwanda.
 If we all worked hard at making sure that we are good neighbors, that, that we tried to like each other but at least we respected each other’s rights and tried not to violate them.
 It’s quite possible we may not have these kinds of tragedies.